 SEO for E-commerce

-On-Page SEO: To ensure your Shopify store appears in search engines like Google, you must use on-page SEO.
-This means using important keywords in titles, descriptions, and throughout your content.
+To ensure your Shopify store appears in search engines like Google, you must use on-page SEO.
+This means using essential keywords in titles, descriptions, and throughout your content.
 Good SEO helps your site appear when people search for things related to your products.

 Technical SEO is about improving your site’s back end for search engines.
 It includes a clear site structure, a secure HTTPS connection, and an optimized XML sitemap, all of which help search engines understand your site better.